shaloo/web3-user-personas/docs/personas/persona-4-hodler.md

-# 4. Hodler/Long-term Investor: HODL Harold
+# 4. Long-term Investor: HODL Harold
 ---
 *Walking the solitary path of patience and wisdom, holding the light of long-term vision*